 Three, you can call the pre-flop three-bet and then check-raise the flop.
 Once again you can do this with or without a hand.
 This is an extremely aggressive counterpunch.
 The obvious drawback: you're risking a lot of money if you do this on a bluff.

 Or, there is the ultra-aggressive light four-bet.
 This move - another instance of multi-level thinking - should be used very sparingly because it will definitely get you into some very tricky situations.

 I won't go through all of the levels of thought because then it just seems like a rehashed comedy act from Friends (I know that you know that I know...).

 Long story short, if a player is three-betting you ultra-light you can four-bet him for the exact same reason he three-bet you in the first place.
 The downside to this is the same as with all your other options: you're risking a good portion of your stack usually on a bluff/semi-bluff.

 Nonetheless, any of these methods is a decent starting point for defending your raises out of position.
 Another one you can add to your arsenal when you're in position is to smooth-call the three-bet before the flop.
 Then on the flop you can raise his c-bet or wait until the turn and float him once he checks to you.

-There's no way to say which defense is best.
-In fact there is never one best defense in poker.
+There's no way to say which defence is best.
+In fact there is never one best defence in poker.
 Ideally you should have all of these moves in your pocket and you should be able to bust whichever one out as the situation dictates.

 With or Without a Hand